4-Bit-Player/TFWR-Image-To-Field/readme.md

 You can convert images by changing the paths in the main file and uncommenting the wanted functions.
 Then copy the text from the output file into the "image_data.py" file in your game folder.

+The files with the run length encoding and the ones without the encoding are not compatible.\
+Please only use one version at once. :)

 (I know, this is a great readme.)